The Femore Fortress SocietyThe Femore Fortress Society

 Visit the guns both above and below ground.
 See how the shells were transported up to the turret.
 See how the command post directed the fire of the guns.
 Experience how it was to live in the fortress.
 See the power generators and the repair workshops.
 Look at the sleeping quarters, sanitary facilities and the kitchen.

-Over 450 meters of tunnel system links the different parts within the fortress, which is protected by at least 8 meters of granite and concrete.
+Over 450 meters of tunnel system links the different parts within the fortress, which is protected by at least 10-30 meters of granite and concrete.

 An exhibition shows Sweden during the Cold War.

-Cafι and souvenirs in the museum shop.
+Cafι, souvenirs and books in the museum shop.

 The nearby Femore Lighthouse Cottages are suitable for smaller conferences and an overnight stay.